-Self-Assessment 2021/22 are being progressed within the agreed timescales.
-The Committee RECEIVED ASSURANCE that any actions from the SRC Referencing the response to the suggestion for improvement under question seven, that the responsibility for longstanding audit recommendations lies with the Audit and Risk Assurance Committee and is outside of the remit of SRC's Terms of Reference, Mr Newman queried whether SRC could play a role in reviewing these from a financial remit.
+Referencing the response to the suggestion for improvement under question seven, that the responsibility for longstanding audit recommendations lies with the Audit and Risk Assurance Committee and is outside of the remit of SRC's Terms of Reference, Mr Newman queried whether SRC could play a role in reviewing these from a financial remit.
 Mr Weir agreed, and Mr Huw Thomas undertook to discuss with Mrs Joanne Wilson.

+HT/JW

-HT/JW Referencing the suggestion for improvement under question one, relating to reducing the duplication of information provided to each meeting, Mr Davies suggested that, where papers repeat baseline information, any new information being provided to the Committee is highlighted clearly.
-Members received the Committee Self-Assessment 2021/22- Review of Outcomes report, to provide assurance that any actions from the SRC Self-Assessment 2021/22 are being progressed within the agreed timescales.
+The Committee RECEIVED ASSURANCE that any actions from the SRC Self-Assessment 2021/22 are being progressed within the agreed timescales.

-SRC(22)156 OF CHANGE AND KEY RISKS TO DELIVERY Members received the Assurance over Delivery of the Strategic Programmes of Change report and accompanying presentation, providing a status report of where each of the key programmes of work currently are, for the delivery of the Health Board's strategic programmes of change.
+ASSURANCE OVER DELIVERY OF THE STRATEGIC PROGRAMMES OF CHANGE AND KEY RISKS TO DELIVERY

+Members received the Assurance over Delivery of the Strategic Programmes of Change report and accompanying presentation, providing a status report of where each of the key programmes of work currently are, for the delivery of the Health Board's strategic programmes of change.

 The programmes are intended to address a multitude of pressures across the system.
 Consequently, each programme has been incepted to remedy specific challenges facing the Health Board.
+It has been well highlighted that the current financial challenges require targeted approaches across the following domains:

+- Transforming Urgent and Emergency Care

+- Building Community Care Capacity

+- Long term care Mental Health and Learning Disabilities

+- Nursing Agency

+- Medical Agency

-It has been well highlighted that the current financial challenges require targeted approaches across the following domains: Transforming Urgent and Emergency Care Building Community Care Capacity Long term care Mental Health and Learning Disabilities Nursing Agency Medical Agency Alternative Care Unit Family Liaison Officer (FLO) Mr Thomas advised Members that each programme will provide the platform and foundation to drive a number of improvements across performance, quality and finance.
+- Alternative Care Unit

+- Family Liaison Officer (FLO)

+Mr Thomas advised Members that each programme will provide the platform and foundation to drive a number of improvements across performance, quality and finance.
 However, each programme of work is at a different stage of development and progress against meeting its own objective is varied.